Funding

 Secretariat and infrastructure

-The operational costs of the Catalogue of Life Secretariat and infrastructure are at present carried by an international consortium consisting of the Global Biodiversity Information Facility (GBIF), Illinois Natural History Survey (INHS), Naturalis Biodiversity Center, and the Smithsonian Institution.
-In the near future, Catalogue of Life will roll out a new financial mechanism for covering its operational costs.
-The new model is aimed at reaching more financial stability and making sure COL is carried and steered by the main international biodiversity data initiatives that make use of COL’s services for their core activities.
+The operational costs of the Catalogue of Life Secretariat and infrastructure are at present carried by an international consortium consisting of the Catalogue of Life Foundation, the Global Biodiversity Information Facility (GBIF), Illinois Natural History Survey (INHS), and the Smithsonian Institution.

 Project funding